SunGard-Labs/grunt-sg-release/README.md

 ### Requirements

-We require that `git` is installed and available as a system-wide command. **npm** and **Bower** are also required in order to validate HTML5 packages but you can disable this validation using the configurable options.
+In order to use this task you will need `git` installed and available as a system-wide command. **npm** and **Bower** are also required in order to validate HTML5 packages but you can disable this validation using the configurable options.

 ## Getting Started
 This plugin requires Grunt.